majikthise911/FileQA_MyOpenai-cookbook/README.md

 # OpenAI Cookbook

+### * This repo was cloned from https://github.com/jamescalam/openai-cookbook

 The OpenAI Cookbook shares example code for accomplishing common tasks with the [OpenAI API].

 To run these examples, you'll need an OpenAI account and associated API key ([create a free account][api signup]).